Why this matters

 Minnesota cottage food laws: what is the short version?

 Minnesota requires registration before selling cottage food.
 The listed cost is $50.
 The annual gross sales cap is $78,000.
-Minnesota allows online orders, seller delivery for cottage food sellers in the current data.
+Minnesota allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food registration in Minnesota?
+Do I need a cottage food license or permit in Minnesota?

 Yes.
 Minnesota requires registration before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.